||"dawnbreak in the west"|

 The Bodrogkeresztúr possibly adopted an Indo-European language itself.
 If so it did so on its own terms, like the Germans.

 To me it looks like Bodrogkeresztúr were the ancestors to the Phrygians, Armenians, and Greeks.
+I'd like to see a non-IE loanword comparison between what survives of each.

 On this site